MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 ``compass setup`` will set up the simulations and the ensemble manager.
 ``compass run`` from the test case work directory will submit each run as a separate slurm job.
-Individual runs can be run independently through ``compass run`` executed in the run directory.
+Individual runs can be run independently through the job script or ``compass run`` executed in the run directory.
 (E.g., if you want to test or debug a run without running the entire ensemble.)